rileymd88/automation-trigger/README.md

 ![a3](https://raw.githubusercontent.com/rileymd88/data/master/automation-trigger/a3.PNG)
 # Installation steps:
-1. Download the latest release from the following link: https://github.com/rileymd88/automation-trigger/releases/download/v1.2.1/automation-trigger.zip
+1. Download the latest release from the following link: https://github.com/rileymd88/automation-trigger/releases/download/v1.3.0/automation-trigger.zip
 2. Import into Qlik Sense using the management console

 # Release Notes
+* 1.3.0
+  * Migrated the extension UI from Material UI to Qlik Sprout and upgraded the client runtime to React 18
+  * Added a Simplified JSON format option that sends hypercube data as row records keyed by dimension and measure titles
+  * Added richer automation helper blocks, including optional apply-bookmark wiring and support for temporary bookmarks when sending selections
+  * Improved automation configuration with formula-friendly automation IDs, an updated editor link, and safer execution-token patching
+  * Improved runtime and build compatibility by making sheet ID detection more reliable and updating the Rollup pipeline for Sprout dependencies
 * 1.2.1
   * Bug fix which stopped form data from being sent to the automation
 * 1.2.0